Tetratheca hirsuta

 Tetratheca hirsuta, commonly known as black-eyed Susan, is a small shrub in the family Elaeocarpaceae.
 Endemic to the south-west of Western Australia, it is not related to other plants known as black-eyed Susan around the world.

-Appearance
+Description

 Tetratheca hirsuta has an erect, climbing habit, growing to between 0.1 and 0.9 (4–36 in) metres high.
 It has a woody rootstock from which arise multiple rough stems which are hairy at their upper ends.
 The green hairy leaves are arranged alternately, oppositely or in whorls and measure 0.5–2.5 cm (0.2–1 in) by 0.5–1 cm (0.2–0.4 in).
 Pink flowers appear between July and December in the species' native range.
 They appear on stalks around 3 cm (1.2 in) in length and are 2 cm (0.8 in) in diameter.
 They have five deep pink or purple-tinted petals.